linux-system-roles/linux-system-roles.github.io/README.md

 linux-system-roles.github.io web page
 ***

-For more information about The collection please refer to our website [linux-system-roles.github.io](https://linux-system-roles.github.io/)
+For more information about the roles/collection please refer to our website [linux-system-roles.github.io](https://linux-system-roles.github.io/)

-A more direct readme concerning the collection can be found [here](index.md)
+A more direct readme concerning the roles/collection can be found [here](index.md)

 This page bases on the [slim-pickins-jekyll-theme](http://chrisanthropic.github.io/slim-pickins-jekyll-theme/) with several changes on top.